GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

-        Technical details: In order to avoid detection, malware may wait until a USB drive is in the process of ejecting (i.e. once all integrity checks are completed) before infecting the USB.
-Ejecting and re-inserting the USB before checking integrity is a simple defence against this.
+        Technical details: In order to avoid detection, malware may wait until a USB drive is in the process of ejecting (i.e. once all integrity checks are completed) before infecting the USB drive.
+Ejecting and re-inserting the USB drive before checking integrity is a simple defence against this.

-    3. Wait 10 seconds for the operating system to recognize the USB.
+    3. Wait 10 seconds for the operating system to recognize the USB drive.
     4. Change the terminal’s current working folder to the download folder, customizing the folder name if necessary:
         ```